unlik3s/____REPO-GITHUB/README.md

 # ____REPO-GITHUB
-Script repository to audit infrastracture.
+Script repository to audit TLS versions in IIS.
 # ____REPO-GITHUB